-If this time slot does not work for your schedule, let me know.
-I am more than happy to set up another time for us to talk in person or online.
-When seeking an alternative meeting time, please know that it may take a few days to a week for us to find a time when we are both available.
-If your matter is urgent, please be sure to explain that to me with your meeting request.
+During the summer session, I do hold set office hours.
+However, I am more than happy to set up a time for us to talk in person or online.
+When seeking a meeting time with me, please know that it may take a few days to a week for us to find a time when we are both available.
+If your matter is urgent, please be sure to explain that to me with your meeting request (via a Canvas Inbox message).